Jeffrey Bruma: Heerenveen

-On 30 January 2023, Bruma signed a contract with Heerenveen until the end of the season, replacing injured Heerenveen captain Sven van Beek, returning to the Eredivise after 7 years.
+On 30 January 2023, Bruma signed a contract with Heerenveen until the end of the season, replacing injured Heerenveen captain Sven van Beek, returning to the Eredivisie after 7 years.

+RKC Waalwijk

+On 17 July 2023, Bruma joined RKC Waalwijk on a one-year contract.

 International career

 Bruma has represented the Netherlands at all youth levels: under-17, under-18, under-19 and under-21 levels.
-With the U17's, Bruma played in the 2007 European Under-17 Championship.
+With the U17s, Bruma played in the 2007 European Under-17 Championship.
 At U21, Bruma made his debut at 17 years old, on 4 September 2009, during a qualifying match for the 2011 UEFA European Under-21 Championship against Finland, where his team won 2–0.

 On 11 August 2010, Bruma received his first call-up in the selection of the Netherlands making his debut, starting against Ukraine, with Jeremain Lens, Siem de Jong and Ricky van Wolfswinkel three other debutants in the starting line, which ended a 1–1 draw.
 His second appearance for the Netherlands would be the 8 June 2011, another 1–1 draw against Uruguay, having replaced Joris Mathijsen at half-time.

 Bruma scored his first international goal on 16 November 2014 against Latvia in a qualifying match for UEFA Euro 2016, which the Dutch won 6–0.